How To Stop Being Judgemental

-Take Note Of When You Are Being Judgemental
+Take Note Of When You Are Being Judgmental

-The next time you catch yourself being judgemental, write a note of your thoughts, where you were, who you were with.
+The next time you catch yourself being judgmental, write a note of your thoughts, where you were, who you were with.

-Do this continuously and you may start to notice a pattern, such as becoming more judgemental when you’re spending time with a certain friend group, or when you’re feeling insecure, or angry.
+Do this continuously and you may start to notice a pattern, such as becoming more judgmental when you’re spending time with a certain friend group, or when you’re feeling insecure, or angry.

-If you want to become less judgemental, then you must recognize these triggers and begin to move away from them.
+If you want to become less judgmental, then you must recognize these triggers and begin to move away from them.